 Understanding the causes of bulging discs can help you avoid painful symptoms arising from them.
 Bulging discs occur with weakening of the outer fibrous containment ring of the disc.
 This weakening is often age related and thus unavoidable.
 However, some activities speed up the development of disc bulges and are to be avoided.
 Protect your back when lifting, use good posture, maintain a healthy weight, and exercise regularly to strengthen core muscles supporting body weight.

 Following diagnosis of a symptomatic bulging disc, your physician will recommend treatments designed to relieve symptoms, such as rest, warm compresses, exercises and medication.
 Most of the time, symptoms arising from a bulging disc will abate with this conservative treatment.
 If conservative treatment fails, your physician might recommend surgery.

-Spinal surgery in the past has been a daunting event, and included expensive hospitalization, significant surgical and anesthesia risk and an extended uncomfortable convalescent period.
+Spinal surgery in the past has been a daunting event, and included expensive hospitalization, significant surgical risk and an extended uncomfortable convalescent period.
 The advent of microelectronics has made minimally invasive spinal surgery possible.
 Minimally invasive surgical procedures performed by Laser Spine Institute mitigate most of the negative features of traditional open spinal surgery.
 If you have been diagnosed with a bulging disc and conservative management has failed, we suggest that you view our page dedicated to bulging disc treatment.
 You could be able to more efficiently reclaim a productive lifestyle with one of the minimally invasive, outpatient procedures performed at Laser Spine Institute.